How to Can Tomato Juice

 Canning Tomato Juice

-Pick tomatoes that are fresh, ripe and firm.
-You don’t want to use overly ripe tomatoes, because their acid levels may be too low, and unsafe for canning.
+Pick tomatoes that are fresh, ripe, and firm.
+You don’t want to use overly ripe tomatoes because their acid levels may be too low and unsafe for canning.
+They may also produce a less superior product.

-For this recipe, I used 12 pounds of mixed Roma tomatoes and red round tomatoes.
+I used 12 pounds of mixed Roma tomatoes and red round tomatoes for this recipe.
 I extracted enough juice to fill 6 pint-sized jars.

 Reduce heat to medium and allow the tomatoes to simmer for 5 minutes.

 Remove from heat.
-Using a sieve or food mill, separate the juice from the seeds and peels.
+Separate the juice from the seeds and peels using a sieve or food mill.

 Return juice to the pot and bring to a boil.
 Remove immediately and ladle into sterilized jars, using a sterilized funnel, making sure to leave 1/2″ of headspace.
-To each jar, add 1 tbsp of bottled lemon juice or 1/2 tsp of citric acid.
+Add 1 tbsp of bottled lemon juice or 1/2 tsp of citric acid to each jar.
 I also added 1 tsp of salt to each jar for taste, but that is optional.

 Please check with your local extension office for any changes on times/temps/high altitude.